 - Prepare for Selling or Buying Used iPhone or iDevice

 - Reset Your iPad Back to Factory Settings without iTunes

 - Factory Restore your iPhone, iPad, or iPod Using iTunes

-- Using iTunes to Reset Your iPad Back to Factory Settings
+- Using iTunes to Reset Your iPad Back to Factory Settings on Mac or Windows

 - Forgot Your Apple ID?

 Reset Your iPad Back to Factory Settings without iTunes